 Stephen served as the president of the Southern Association of Independent Schools (SAIS) from July 2007 to June 2015.
 In this role he was the CEO of the largest independent school regional accrediting association in the US, serving and accrediting approximately 375 independent schools in 11 states and four countries.
 Prior to his service at SAIS, he served as the headmaster of two independent boarding schools; Saddlebrook Preparatory School (FL) and The Orme School of Arizona.

 Stephen’s career as an educator began when he served as the director of student recruitment at Southern Nazarene University.
 This role was followed by positions as the director of student assessment and the director of graduate student services, Oklahoma State University; associate vice chancellor for enrollment management, University of Nebraska-Kearney; and vice president for student affairs, Carl Albert State College.

-Stephen earned a bachelor of arts in religion from Bethany Nazarene College, where he competed successfully as an intercollegiate basketball player.
-He also earned his master of arts in general education from Southern Nazarene University and a doctor of philosophy in applied behavioral studies in education from Oklahoma State University.
+Stephen earned a bachelor of arts degree in religious studies and music from Bethany Nazarene College, where he competed successfully as an intercollegiate basketball player.
+He also earned his master of arts degree in general education from Southern Nazarene University and a doctor of philosophy in applied behavioral studies in education from Oklahoma State University.

 Post-doctoral studies have included Fulbright Fellowship, U.S. – German International Education Administrators Program, Germany; Wharton-IRHE Executive Education Program for the Knight Collaborative, The Wharton School, University of Pennsylvania; Institute for Independent School Leaders, Harvard Graduate School of Education, Harvard University; and the Leadership Development Program, Center for Creative Leadership.